venovako/GPUJACHx/README.md

 The preprint is available at [arXiv:1401.2720](https://arxiv.org/abs/1401.2720 "A hierarchically blocked Jacobi SVD algorithm for single and multiple graphics processing units") \[cs.NA\].

-Multi-GPU level is still under cleanup and will be added eventually.
+Multi-GPU level is still under cleanup; see also [GPUHZGSVD](https://github.com/venovako/GPUHZGSVD).

 Directories:
 * 1     - Test program for 1 GPU,